The San Francisco Piers

 It's also been used to dock Navy ships during the Fleet Week ship tours, and provides a vast, free parking area for tons of cars during those events.
 More on Fleet Week.

-Fleet Week Ship Tours at Pier 80
+US sailors at Pier 80 during Fleet Week in SFFleet Week Ship Tours at Pier 80

 Exploring the Embarcadero

 Lots of interesting things are located on the Embarcadero, running alongside the piers from the Bay Bridge to Pier 39.
 It's a pleasant and scenic place to stroll, popular with both locals and visitors.
-For more information and photos of the attractions along this boulevard, see The Embarcadero.

-Parking at the Piers
+Parking at the Piers..and where not to park

 Note: I may earn a small commission if you make a booking through the link below, at no extra cost to you.
 This helps me provide all the free information I post on this website.
 I only recommend things that I believe are helpful.
 Thank you for your support!

 You can use parking apps like Spot Hero to check for prices and availability for some of the garages and parking lots nearby, and to book a parking spot ahead of time.
 Gives peace of mind for major events like New Year's Eve and Fleet Week.
 I use this app myself to reserve parking.
+But check out my article above on where not to park!

 Things to do on the piers...